 A popular thing for any tourist to do in London, is to hunt out Harry Potter filming locations around the capital.

-Leadenhall Market is just a 10 minute walk from the Tower Of London.
-A Harry Potter fans must visit!
+Another popular spot is Leadenhall Market, just a 10 minute walk from the Tower Of London.

-Leadenhall Market, which first appears in the film Harry Potter and the Philosophers Stone, is the most popular though and is where Diagon Alley was transformed.
+Leadenhall Market, which first appears in the film Harry Potter and the Philosophers Stone, is where Diagon Alley was transformed.
 The place that gave Harry his first look into the world of wizardry.

 The covered market in London, is home to high end fashion brands and cosy restaurants scattered among the cobblestones.

 If you’re a true Harry Potter fan and want to make a day of it, it may be worth booking a Magical London: Harry Potter Guided Walking Tour.